-As we saw last week, there are many moving parts to keep track of when you’re applying to grad school, including…
+As we saw in the last post, there are many moving parts to keep track of when applying to grad school, including:

 - The application form

 - Additional essays and documentation

 When this many balls are up in the air, it becomes easy to drop some of them!
 To make sure you don’t miss a beat and keep on top of your apps, you need to organize yourself.
 You should do this before you even fill out your first application form.
 Below is our recommendation for how to get yourself in order.